NedzmijaMuminovic/CinemaNow/README.md

 # CinemaNow

 This repository contains the code for a cinema app developed as part of the Software Development II course at the Faculty of Information Technologies.
-The app is currently in development and is being implemented using .NET for the backend and Flutter for the frontend.

 ## Overview

-- **Backend**: Developed using .NET, providing a robust API for managing cinema-related data.
+- **Backend**: Developed using .NET, providing a comprehensive API for managing cinema-related data.
 - **Frontend**: Built with Flutter, with separate interfaces for desktop (admin) and mobile (user) applications.

 ## Getting Started